Apozzi/TuringCraft/README.md

 This project is made using my project https://github.com/Apozzi/markov-builder-js as basis, If you are interested, take a look.

-- TODO - Adjust file saving in electron (desktop)
+- TODO - Adjust file saving in electron (desktop).